adridipietro/DataStructuresAlgos/data_structures/trees/trees.md

 * Perfect Binary trees are predicatble and formulaic.
 * The bottom level of nodes ALWAYS represents almost HALF of the amount of total nodes in the tree.

+In a Perfect Binary Tree, you can calculate how many nodes are in a level with this formula:
+  * 2^(level) = how many nodes are in that level
+  * The levels of a tree are zero-based index.
+  * The first level is Level 0.

+EXAMPLE:
+Level 0: 2^0 => 1 nodes
+Level 1: 2^1 => 2 nodes
+Level 2: 2^2 => 4 nodes

+To find the total amount of nodes:
+* 2^(amount of levels) - 1

+EXAMPLE:
+4 Levels
+2^4 - 1 => 15 total nodes

 ### FULL BINARY TREE

 * A Full Binary Tree is asymmetrical.